2023: The Good, The Bad, The Surprising, & The Disappointing

 Secret Invasion

-This show only serves as proof that Marvel and Disney are relying too much on their 15-years of lore, and too scared to do what needs to be done with their MCU series’.
-Echo was the perspective shift too afraid to innovate, The Falcon and the Winter Soldier was the fight against terrorism too afraid to be violent, and Secret Invasion is the political thriller too afraid to actually tackle politics.
-But more so, the whole thing just felt pointless, it offered nothing to help further the narrative of the MCU, and at this point, it’s apparent fans are only watching the Disney+ shows as homework.
+This show is further proof that Marvel and Disney are relying too heavily on 15 years of established lore while being too afraid to take the necessary risks with their MCU series.
+Echo was the perspective shift too afraid to innovate; The Falcon and the Winter Soldier was the fight against terrorism too afraid to be violent; and Secret Invasion is the political thriller too afraid to actually tackle politics.

-Then there’s Maria Hill, after years of being underutilized, Marvel had a chance to finally let her shine, but instead they killed her off in the first episode.
+And then there’s Maria Hill.
+After years of being underutilized, Marvel finally had a chance to give her the spotlight—but instead, they killed her off in the first episode.

 Dishonorable Mention